 - Strength of the business case (engagements with strong business cases are more likely to succeed)

 - Geographical spread (with inclusion of emerging markets)

 - Consistency with UN goals, support for UN GC initiatives

 - there should be an appropriate diversity of engagements

 - there should be engagements that are suitable and relevant to different types of signatories

 - the selection process should not focus on one set of criteria only.

-After internal analysis of capacity needs and available resources and discussion with the CH SC members, the PRI Secretariat has defined the final list of collaborative engagements coordinated by the PRI.
-This list will be reviewed and discussed by the CH SC on an annual basis.
-Steering Committees for each new collaborative engagement topics have been set up in the last quarter of 2012, while invitations to join new phases of already existing initiatives will be circulated throughout 2013.
+After internal analysis of capacity needs and available resources and discussion with the IE SC members, the PRI Secretariat has defined the final list of collaborative engagements coordinated by the PRI.
+This list will be reviewed and discussed by the IE SC on an annual basis.
+Steering Committees for each new collaborative engagement topics were determined in the last quarter of 2012, while invitations to join new phases of already existing initiatives have been circulated throughout 2013.

-External stakeholders interested in knowing more or providing relevant information/expertise about the topic/sectors of these priority collaborative initiatives are encouraged to contact relevant Clearinghouse managers.
+External stakeholders interested in knowing more, or providing relevant information/expertise, about the topic/sectors of these priority collaborative initiatives are encouraged to contact the investor engagement team email@example.com.